bearm/checkout-store/README.md

 ## :bulb: Solution:

-The checkout class only has to function, scan and total, the constructor receives a JSON that ideally:
+The checkout class only has two functions, scan and total, the constructor receives a JSON that ideally:
  * Should come from an API
  * Requested with some promise in the checkout constructor
  * And created by an admin panel or something.

+And uses the deal variable where al the deal functions are assigned.

-There is a "deal" file where there are declared all the deals that are currently available: this also should go in separated files if we want them to be called independently in any file, and the deals variable should only declare the array importing the functions.
+The "deal" file where there are declared all the deals that are currently available could or should go in separated files if we want them to be called independently in any file, and the deals variable should only declare the array importing the functions.

 ## :computer: Stack used: